nikhresna/_Aurror/README.md

 Available in latest version library:

 ## aurrorItMonochromatic()
-aurrorIt generates gradient light to dark/dark to light from selected color,
+aurrorItMonochromatic generates gradient light to dark/dark to light from selected color,

 Syntax is as follows: